LimeChain/eoslime/Readme.md

 **If you don't provide [`CONTRACT_EXECUTOR`](#contract.defaultExecutor) the [`defaultAccount`](#default-account) is applied.**

-***Note!
-Contract methods are the same as in the C++ contract code.***

 `contract.contractName`
 For convience you have accsess to the contract name

 `contract.eosInstance`
 For convience you have accsess to the eos instance(eosjs).
-This is useful when you want, for example, to read from a table
+This is useful when you want, for example, to read a table
 ```javascript
 let tableResults = await contract.eosInstance.getTableRows({
                 code: contract.contractName,